Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 Right: Upper part of the route.
 In the back, between the two pillars of the face, lies a blank face, overhanging for hundred of meters, with just a rotting rope on what looks like a half-hearted aid attempt.

 I led the first 8 pitches and Ago took the next 8.
 The route starts on the left side of perfect slab, hundreds of meters in height, harboring a slew of Abo-grade routes.
-From the very begining the route hits us (or rather me) with boulder problems sprinkled regularly on every pitch.
+From the very beginning the route hits us (or rather me) with boulder problems sprinkled regularly on every pitch.
 The start of the 2nd pitch has me stuck for quite a while.

 [20070923-161845_CroixDesTetes.jpg]